tahiri-lab/aPhyloGeo/paper/paper.md

 Multiple Sequence Alignment (MSA) holds immense significance in bioinformatics as it serves as a foundational step for the comparison and analysis of biological sequences.
 Here is an in-depth overview of some widely used MSA methods:

-- **Pairwise Alignment**: Fundamental in comparing two sequences.
+- **Pairwise Alignment**: Fundamental in comparing two sequences [@li2018minimap2].
-- **MUSCLE**: Multiple Sequence Comparison by Log-Expectation, a popular tool for high-quality MSA.
+- **MUSCLE**: Multiple Sequence Comparison by Log-Expectation, a popular tool for high-quality MSA [@edgar2004muscle].
-- **CLUSTALW**: A widely-used software for multiple sequence alignment.
+- **CLUSTALW**: A widely-used software for multiple sequence alignment [@hung2016sequence].
-- **MAFFT**: Multiple Alignment using Fast Fourier Transform, known for its accuracy and efficiency.
+- **MAFFT**: Multiple Alignment using Fast Fourier Transform, known for its accuracy and efficiency [@katoh2013mafft].

 ## Similarity Methods

 To enhance the algorithm's performance, a meticulous approach was adopted.
 Sequences with notable variability were specifically retained for analysis.
 The dissimilarity assessment between each sequence pair involved the application of an extensive set of 8 metrics:

-1. **Hamming distance**: Measures the difference between two strings of equal length.
+1. **Hamming distance**: Measures the difference between two strings of equal length [@labib2019hamming].
-2. **Levenshtein distance**: Evaluates the minimum number of single-character edits required to transform one sequence into another.
+2. **Levenshtein distance**: Evaluates the minimum number of single-character edits required to transform one sequence into another [@yujian2007normalized].
-3. **Damerau-Levenshtein distance**: Similar to Levenshtein distance, with an additional operation allowing transpositions of adjacent characters.
+3. **Damerau-Levenshtein distance**: Similar to Levenshtein distance, with an additional operation allowing transpositions of adjacent characters [@zhao2019string].
-4. **Jaro similarity**: Computes the similarity between two strings, considering the number of matching characters and transpositions.
+4. **Jaro similarity**: Computes the similarity between two strings, considering the number of matching characters and transpositions [@pradhan2015review].
-5. **Jaro-Winkler similarity**: An enhancement of Jaro similarity, giving more weight to common prefixes.
+5. **Jaro-Winkler similarity**: An enhancement of Jaro similarity, giving more weight to common prefixes [@pradhan2015review].
-6. **Smith–Waterman similarity**: Utilizes local sequence alignment to identify similar regions within sequences.
+6. **Smith–Waterman similarity**: Utilizes local sequence alignment to identify similar regions within sequences [@waterman1978similarity].
-7. **Jaccard similarity**: Measures the similarity between finite sample sets.
+7. **Jaccard similarity**: Measures the similarity between finite sample sets [@bag2019efficient].
-8. **Sørensen-Dice similarity**: Particularly useful for comparing the similarity of two samples.
+8. **Sørensen-Dice similarity**: Particularly useful for comparing the similarity of two samples [@li2020generic].

 This comprehensive methodology ensures a nuanced and high-quality analysis, contributing to a deeper understanding of sequence distinctions.